dpankros/uiuc_cs513_project/part_1.md

 These reductions or limitations can in turn can reduce the overall quality of the data.

-We believe it's important to note, however, that many front-end applications could benefit from this denormalized arrangement, particularly their performance.
+We believe it's important to note, however, that many front-end applications could benefit from this denormalized arrangement, particularly for performance reasons performance (i.e. a denormalized, read-only view of the data).

 We detail specific data quality problems, including examples, for each table below.

 #### `Dish`

-The schema for this table is as follows:
+The schema and supplementary information for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |